hungovercoders-blog/cheatsheets/Docker/docker.md

 ## This could be install packages or libraries which is not dependent on your source code
 RUN         do something
+## You might want to echo vars back to confirm them
+RUN         echo "Environment is $ENV"
 ## Copy from a location to the working directory
 ## remember to use .dockerignore file to remove files not needed
 COPY        from/. ./